Value distribution of q-differences of meromorphic functions in several complex variables: Abstract

 \section{Abstract}

-In this paper, $q$-difference analogues of several central results in value distribution theory of several complex variables are obtained.
-The main result is the $q$-difference second main theorem for hypersurfaces.
-In addition, $q$-difference versions of the logarithmic derivative lemma, the second main theorem for hyperplanes, Picard's theorem, and the Tumura-Clunie theorem, are included.
+In this paper, we study $q$-difference analogues of several central results in value distribution theory of several complex variables such as $q$-difference versions of the logarithmic derivative lemma, the second main theorem for hyperplanes and hypersurfaces, and a Picard type theorem.
+Moreover, the Tumura-Clunie theorem concerning partial $q$-difference polynomials is also obtained.
+Finally, we apply this theory to investigate the growth of meromorphic solutions of linear partial $q$-difference equations.